danielzhang2001/Clodbot/privacy-policy.md

 Usage Data includes information about the pages of the service that you visit, the date and time of your visit, the time spent on those pages, unique device identifiers and other diagnostic data.

-When you access the service by or through a mobile device, we may collect certain information automatically, including, but not limited to, the type of mobile device you use, your mobile device unique ID, the IP address of your mobile device, your mobile operating system, the type of mobile Internet browser You use, unique device identifiers and other diagnostic data.

 We may also collect information that your browser sends whenever you visit our service or when you access the service by or through a mobile device.